bbcawodu/careadvisors-backend/docs/API_Version_1/Hub_Location_API.md

 ### Navigator Hub Location Management URL
-- To manage and edit hub locations where navigators can submit metrics reports, visit http://picbackend.herokuapp.com/managelocations
+- To manage and edit hub locations where navigators can submit metrics reports, visit http://picbackend.herokuapp.com/managelocations/

 ### Navigator Hub Location Data Modification API
 To modify or add navigator hub locations in the database programatically, submit a POST request to: http://picbackend.herokuapp.com/edithublocation/.
-The POST data a JSON document using the following template:
+The body of the request should be a JSON document using the following template:

 ```
 {